canonical/sec-cvescan/README.md

 CVEScan, you can install the snap and run `cvescan.sh`.
 This will run the deprecated v1.0.10 of CVEScan.

+**WARNING**: v2.5.0 of CVEScan is the last version that will include the v1.0.10 bash implementation.
+If you are still using `cvescan.sh`, please move over to v2.5.0 of `cvescan`.

 For more information about how v2.0.0 differs from v1.0.10, see the [CHANGELOG](./CHANGELOG.md).